xxs90/xxs90.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently an M.S.
+I am an M.S.
 Robotics student at [Northeastern University](https://www.northeastern.edu/), advised by Professor [Robert Platt](https://www.khoury.northeastern.edu/people/robert-platt/) in [Helping Hands Lab](https://www2.ccs.neu.edu/research/helpinghands/people/).
-Before that, I was majored in Controls, Robotics, and Autonomy at [Virginia Tech](https://www.vt.edu/) and minored in Mathematics and Biomedical Engineering.
+Before that, I was majored in Controls, Robotics, and Autonomy at [Virginia Tech](https://www.vt.edu/) and minored in Mathematics and Biomedical Engineering. **I will join [Robotics:Perception and Manipulation (RPM) Lab](https://rpm-lab.github.io/) as a Ph.D. researcher starting Fall 2023.**

 I am passionate about robotics, like vision, manipulation, planning, and perception.
-My current research topic is robot learning and manipulation with equivariant symmetric. **I am looking for a Ph.D. position in Fall 2023 in robot and Artificial Intelligence.**
+My current research topic is robot learning and manipulation with equivariant symmetric.

-I have three years experience in robotics mechanical design, embedded programming and software development.
-Willing to be a robot engineer in the biomedical field!
+I have more than three years experience in robotics mechanical design, embedded programming and software development.
+Willing to be a robotic scientist!

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->